iifl-logo

 25. VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The details of Vigil Mechanism (Whistle Blower Policy) adopted by the Company have been disclosed in the Corporate Governance Report, which forms an integral part of this Annual Report.
+The details of the Vigil Mechanism (Whistle Blower Policy) have been disclosed in the Corporate Governance Report, which forms an integral part of this Annual Report.

 26. COMPLIANCE WITH THE MATERNITY BENEFIT ACT, 1961

-The Company has complied with the Secretarial Standard-1 on Meetings of the Board of Directors and Secretarial Standard-2 on General Meetings as issued by the ICSI.
+The Company has complied with the applicable Secretarial Standards on Meetings of the Board of Directors and on General Meetings issued by the Institute of Company Secretaries of India and notified by the Ministry of Corporate Affairs.

 29. OTHER STATUTORY DISCLOSURES